 Classical pathway activation is either

 This pathway is regulated by C1 inhibitor (C1-INH).
-Hereditary angioedema is due to a genetic deficiency of C1-INH.
+Hereditary angioedema Hereditary angioedema Hereditary angioedema and acquired angioedema (acquired C1 inhibitor deficiency) are caused by deficiency or dysfunction of complement 1 (C1) inhibitor, a protein involved in the regulation... read more is due to a genetic deficiency of C1-INH.

-Lectin pathway activation is Ab-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fuctose, or N-acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
+Lectin pathway activation is antibody-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fucose, or N-acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
 This pathway otherwise resembles the classical pathway structurally and functionally.

-The 3 activation pathways converge into a final common pathway when C3 convertase cleaves C3 into C3a and C3b (see Figure: Complement activation pathways.).
+The 3 activation pathways converge into a final common pathway when C3 convertase cleaves C3 into C3a and C3b (see figure Complement activation pathways Complement activation pathways ).
 C3 cleavage may result in formation of the membrane attack complex (MAC), the cytotoxic component of the complement system.
 MAC causes lysis of foreign cells.

 Factor I, with cofactors including membrane cofactor protein (CD46), inactivates C3b and C4b.